New York: Fine Arts

-|Date:||Early September to mid-December
+|Early September to mid-December

-Art 309: Art of New York
+Art 309: Art of New York (4 credits)

-Art and Art History through the resources of New York City.
-Exploration of how art gets made, how it reaches the public, and the process of its interpretation and display.
+This course explores art and art history through the resources and opportunities in New York City.
+Exploration of how art is made, how it reaches the public, and the process of its interpretation and display.
 The group will visit major museums, galleries, and auction houses to see various exhibitions.

-Theater 250: Theater of New York
+Theater 250: Theater of New York (4 credits)

-HIST 233: History of New York
+OCS 233: History of New York

 An overview of the architectural history and urban structure of New York.
 Particular emphasis is given to examining the process of continuity and change in New York architecture from the colonial period to the twentieth century.